MethodsAndPractices/vsteam/.docs/Set-VSTeamAccount.md

 PS C:\> Set-VSTeamAccount -Account mydemos -Token $(System.AccessToken) -UseBearerToken
 ```

-Will add the account and use the OAuth Token provided by VSTS when you check the *Allow scripts to access OAuth token* checkbox on the phase.
+Will add the account and use the OAuth Token provided by AzD when you check the *Allow scripts to access OAuth token* checkbox on the phase.
 Using this method removes the need to create a Personal Access Token.
 Note -Token is just an alias for -PersonalAccessToken.
 The token is scoped to only allow access to the account running the build or release.
 To access other accounts you will have to use a personal access token.

 ## PARAMETERS

 ### -Account

-The Visual Studio Team Services (VSTS) account name to use.
+The Azure DevOps (AzD) account name to use.
 DO NOT enter the entire URL.

 Just the portion after dev.azure.com.
 For example in the